Expeditions - How to Apply

 - Review and signature of contract, at which point funds will be released.

 Any tips for submitting my application?

 - Complete the application form, even if the information is available in that amazing portfolio or website you put together.
-We won’t go looking for missing information!
+We do not look for missing information!

-- Be concise – we are reviewing a lot of these; well written, catchy proposals have a much higher rate of success
+- Be concise — we review a lot of proposals; well written, catchy proposals have a much higher rate of success

 - Stick to the word limits